talkable/talkable-docs/source/ios_sdk/api_integration.rst

 Native Integration via API
 ==========================

-Talkable provides API that can be utilized to implement fully native referral program interface if you don't want to use included web-based views.
-Below are the methods necessary to integrate Talkable referral loop into your iOS app.
+Talkable provides an API that can be utilized to implement a fully native referral program interface if you don't want to use included web-based views.
+Below are the methods necessary to integrate the Talkable referral loop into your iOS app.

 1. Create an Origin
 -------------------

-The Origin is an user event (e.g. a purchase or simply opening the app) that initiates the referral chain.
+The Origin is a user event (e.g. a purchase or simply opening the app) that initiates the referral chain.
 Create an Origin to retrieve an Offer and display it to an :ref:`Advocate <campaigns>`.

 To create an Origin, make a request to :ref:`Origins <api_v2/origins>` endpoint using the `createOrigin:withHandler:` method.